-When SurfPrep Sanding reached out to me to try their 3X4 Electric Ray Sander, I kinda squealed a bit inside.
-I’d been hearing a lot of buzz about the SurfPrep Sander and I couldn’t wait to get my hands on one.
+When SurfPrep Sanding reached out to me to try their 3×4 Electric Ray Sander, I squealed a bit inside.
+I’d heard a lot of buzz about the SurfPrep Sander, and I couldn’t wait to get my hands on one.
 I’m probably the worst about purchasing new tools.
-Let’s just say I work with crappy tools because… well, I work with crappy furniture.
+Let’s say I work with crappy tools because… well, I work with crappy furniture.
 True story.
 I never give up on a piece of furniture or my tools for that fact.
-But this was the one tool I have been needing so badly and I’m so happy to share with you my very first experience working with this sanding system.
+But this was the one tool I have needed so badly, and I’m so happy to share with you my very first experience working with this sanding system.

 This post contains a few affiliate links to help you find the products I use.
 You’re not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

 A big thanks to SurPrep, for sponsoring this post.
 All opinions are my own.

 My package arrived!
 And oh my goodness, it had my name all over it!
 It’s like Christmas in July!

 Right away, I noticed how lightweight this sander was compared to my old orbital sander.
 It fit easily into my girly hands.
 Or shall I say my Grandma’s hands?
 Sanding furniture is hard work, and I was looking forward to giving this sander a real workout, and I was hoping for the best.

 Before sanding a previously painted piece of wood furniture, you will need to strip away any existing paint.
 Stripping is my least favorite of any furniture makeover, but I was excited to see if the wood underneath all that paint was salvageable.